Seanny123/ShortStories/Cured/cured.md

 "When I introduced you to my friend Dev, you said he smelled pretty good for a hippy."
 "It was a joke.
 Also, I've never met a person with dreadlocks who wasn't a hippy."
 "Second point.
 What is it you are actually working towards?
 I've only heard you mention things you hate, never anything you've loved."
-“Why do I need to 'work towards something'?
-And even if you're right about these 'problems', what can I do about them anyways?”
+"Why do I need to 'work towards something'?
+And even if you're right about these 'problems', what can I do about them anyways?"
 "Depends.
 Ideally, what would you want achieve?"
 "Closure?"
 "Do you think she's right?"